 The outcomes of the entire analysis are used to evaluate the risk to the buyer and the prospective profit on investment.
 Sometimes, the consultant might also study property estimation and insurance policies.

 Big consulting firms provide a vast range of services to help estimate the value of a real estate investment or development project.

 They have a variety of clients to whom they offer their consulting services including real estate investment trusts (REITs), other investors, lenders, business owners, and corporate real estate groups.

 Real estate agents are the professionals that facilitate the buying and selling of any property.
 However, sometimes they also advise their clients to help them determine whether the investment is good in terms of financial benefits.

 After considering all the goals of a buyer or investor, they come up with the best possible transaction.
 They will consider the buyer’s goals and look at all aspects of a potential transaction.
 As they don’t charge any fee for the advice and the end goal is to seal a good deal, their advice is completely unbiased and objective.

-What are the Pros & Cons of Becoming a Real Estate Consultant?
+What are the Pros and Cons of Becoming a Real Estate Consultant?

 Now that you know the part real estate consultants play in the sector, let’s carefully consider the pros and cons of working as a real estate consultant.
 Like any other occupation, beginning a profession as a real estate consultant comes with its ups and downs.

-Difference Between Real Estate Consultant & Real Estate Agent
+Difference Between a Real Estate Consultant and Real Estate Agent

 A real estate agent, locally known as a “property dealer”, can be a buyer’s agent, a seller’s agent, or in some cases both.
 If you want to sell your property, you will contact a property dealer.
 He will list your property and manage all the offers from potential buyers.